dmstats(8) — Linux manual page

 area_id

 Area identifier.
-Area identifiers are assigned by the
+Area identifiers are assigned by the de‐

-device-mapper statistics library and uniquely identify
+vice-mapper statistics library and uniquely identify each

-statistics region.
-Area identifiers are always
+tics region.
+Area identifiers are always monotonically in‐

-area and no gaps in the sequence of identifiers exist.
+gaps in the sequence of identifiers exist.

 area_start